nak1114/rbenv-win/README.md

 # rbenv for Windows

 The rbenv is a great tool.
-I am porting it to Windows.
+I ported it to Windows.
 Some commands doesn't implemented, but wouldn't be a problem in basic use.

 ## Usage